Adventure Time: Concept and creation

 Cartoon Network asked Ward to submit a sample script for their consideration, but Frederator convinced him to rough out a storyboard instead, as "a board would give a better sense of what was on Pen's mind", according to Frederator's vice president Eric Homan.
 Ward and his college friends Patrick McHale and Adam Muto (who both would go on to take significant roles in the series' production) began developing ideas, all the while concentrating on "keep[ing] the good things about the original short [while also] improv[ing] on" them.
 The group's first product was a rough storyboard featuring Finn and Princess Bubblegum going on a spaghetti-supper date.
-Cartoon Network was not happy with this story, and so Ward, McHale, and Muto created a storyboard for the episode "The Enchiridion!", an attempt to emulate the style of the original Nicktoons short.
-This tactic proved successful, and in September 2008, Cartoon Network approved a first season, which was produced by Cartoon Network Studios.
+After Cartoon Network rejected the initial story, Ward, McHale, and Muto storyboarded "The Enchiridion!" to emulate the original Nicktoons short.
+This tactic proved successful, and in August 2008, Cartoon Network approved a first season, which was produced by Cartoon Network Studios.
 "The Enchiridion!" was the first episode to enter into production.

 Ward and his production team began storyboarding episodes and writing plot outlines, but Cartoon Network was still concerned about the direction of the new series.
 McHale later recalled that during the pitch of an episode titled "Brothers in Insomnia" (which, for various reasons, was scrapped) the room was filled with executives from Cartoon Network.
 The pitch went well, but the production staff was soon inundated with questions about the stylistic nature of the series.
 Around this time, Cartoon Network paused the production of the show in an attempt to resolve these creative issues.
 A number of writers and animators were let go, and in their place, Cartoon Network management hired three veteran animators who had worked on SpongeBob SquarePants: Derek Drymon (who served as executive producer for the first season of Adventure Time), Merriwether Williams (who served as head story editor for the show's first and second seasons), and Nick Jennings (who became the series' long-serving art director).
 Drymon, in particular, played a key role at this time, ensuring that both Cartoon Network and the show's production crew were on the same creative page.
 Thurop Van Orman, the creator of The Marvelous Misadventures of Flapjack, was also hired to guide Ward and his staff for the first two seasons.
 The storyboard for "Prisoners of Love" assuaged many of the fears some Cartoon Network executives had expressed.